- Areas of Study

 Mission & Goals

-The Communication Department is an academic unit of the College of Arts and Sciences at the University of North Dakota.
+The Department of Communication is an academic unit of the College of Arts and Sciences at the University of North Dakota.
 The Department takes a leadership role in the state of North Dakota through a comprehensive, integrated program of communication research, education, outreach, and application.

 Through its undergraduate and graduate programs and its affiliations, the Department specializes in furthering understanding of how information processes and communication technologies affect and benefit diverse local and global communities.